-The Minorities in Engineering class (LEAP 1501-Section 9) is designed to inspire and support women and minorities in Engineering and Mining Sciences by providing opportunities to make connections, share their experiences, create a sense of belonging and community, and Mitigate the academic, professional, social challenges faced by many women and minorities in the Colleges of Engineering and Mining.
+The Access & Inclusion Engineering class (LEAP 1501-Section 5) is designed to inspire and support students in Engineering and Mining Sciences by providing opportunities to make connections, share their experiences, create a sense of belonging and community, and mitigate the academic, professional, social challenges faced by many minoritized groups in the Colleges of Engineering and Mining.

 Primary Responsibilities of Mentors

-- Each mentor will be assigned three mentees
+- Each mentor will be assigned no more than three mentees

-- Must meet in person with mentees at least once a month with each mentee
+- Must meet in person at least once a month with each mentee

-- Must communicate (via email/text or phone calls) at least two times with each mentee every month
+- Must check-in (via email/text/phone) at least two additional times with each mentee every month

 - Current student in the College of Engineering and/or Mines